Childbirth and Adoption Accommodation

 Part 1: Accommodation of 14-Week Suspension of Work

-Enrolled students who become new parents either during the period of their regular program length or, for Ph.D. students, during a DCE period are eligible for the 14-week accommodation.
-During the 14-week accommodation, students remain in full-time enrolled status and may continue to receive the same level of financial support, if any, they would otherwise have received if they did not take the 14-week accommodation.
+Enrolled Ph.D. and Master’s students who become new parents either during the period of their regular program length or, for Ph.D. students, during a DCE period are eligible for the 14-week accommodation.
+During the 14-week accommodation, students remain in full-time enrolled status.
 Students in their regular program length may also opt to take a Leave of Absence immediately following the 14-week accommodation should they need additional time with their family.
 Students in DCE status are not ordinarily eligible for a Leave of Absence.
 The full Leave of Absence Policy should be consulted.

-A student may qualify for part 1 only once per child, however, more than one student parent may qualify for part 1 for the same child.
-For example, a birth parent who receives the 14-week accommodation may not request a second 14-week accommodation as a primary caregiving parent for the same child, but a second parent of the same child may qualify for the 14-week accommodation as a primary caregiving parent for that child.
+In cases where there are two parents of a new child and both are Princeton students, both may be eligible for the 14-week accommodation.
+A student may qualify for Part 1 only once per child, however, more than one student parent may qualify for Part 1 for the same child.
 Two parents may receive the 14-week accommodation for the same child at overlapping times if both meet eligibility requirements.

-Part 2: Accommodation of Additional Term of Enrollment
+Part 2: Additional Term of Enrollment

 Master’s degree students in the School of Public and International Affairs, Architecture, Engineering, Near Eastern Studies, and Finance programs are not automatically eligible for an additional term of enrollment.
 These students have their requests reviewed on a case-by-case basis.
 In consultation with the Graduate School, master’s programs may recommend an extension of program length (normally to allow master’s students to finish required coursework and design or research projects) for a term.

-The additional term of financial support includes a stipend and DCE fee.
+The Part 3 additional term of financial support includes a stipend and DCE fee.
 Students receive financial support at the University standard rates.
 For students in the humanities and social sciences, a stipend is paid at the University Fellowship rate.
-For students in the sciences and engineering, a stipend is paid at the University Assistantship in Research rate.
+For students in the natural sciences and engineering, a stipend is paid at the University Assistantship in Research rate.

-Provision of financial aid for master’s degree students is at the discretion of the relevant school, department, or program.
+Provision of an additional term of financial support for master’s degree students is at the discretion of the relevant school, department, or program.

-V. Procedures (if applicable)
+V. Procedures

 Procedures for the Childbirth or Adoption Accommodation (Contact Elaine Willey with any questions.)